kxk302/Non_B_DNA_vs_novel_bar_plot/README.txt

-To generate the horizontal bar plot, after cloning the repo, perform the following operations:
+To generate the horizontal bar plot, after cloning the repo, perform the following operations (For location of the files used, please contact @kxk302):

 1. Create a folder called 'new_onto_old'.
 For each species and each chromosome, copy the file that specifies which section of the T2T sequence maps to an existing (non-T2T) sequence.
 These are the aligned-intervals files.
 They are three-column files with each line being <chromosome_name> <start> <end>, where the interval is origin-zero half-open; there should not be any overlapping intervals.
 For example, copy the following files to 'new_onto_old' folder: